OmegaPhi115/Draconic-Evolution-Reactor-Controller/README.md

 > install
 ```
 * Modify `startup` if you wish to configure/alter any variables mentioned in the feature list, you'll find them at the top of the file
-* You should see stats in your term, and on your monitor
+* You should see stats in your terminal, and on your monitor

 ### Upgrading to the latest version
 * Hold ctrl+t until you get a `>`